da21510/avl.github.io/engineering/performance_review.md

 1. Don't be soft on low performance.
 1. Be consistent without losing speed.

-> You don't promote based on potential.
-You don't promote based on favoritism.
-You don't promote based on a feeling.
-You promote based on actual performance.
+We don't promote based on potential.
+We don't promote based on favoritism.
+We don't promote based on a feeling.
+We promote based on actual performance.

 <br>